belgianmobileid/doc/_OIDC/authentication.md

 $ yo itsme
 ```

-The Yeoman tool will generate two files, the jwks_private.json which MUST be stored securely in your system, and the jwks_public.json which needs to be exposed as a JWK Set on a URI publicly accessible and have the HTTPS scheme
+The Yeoman tool will generate two files, the jwks_private.json which MUST be stored securely in your system, and the jwks_public.json which needs to be exposed as a JWK Set on a URI publicly accessible and have the HTTPS scheme (refer to <a href="https://belgianmobileid.github.io/doc/authentication/#certificates-and-website-security" target="blank">this section</a> for more information).

-<aside class="notice">Refer to <a href="https://belgianmobileid.github.io/doc/authentication/#certificates-and-website-security" target="blank">this section</a> for more information.
+<aside class="notice">Refer to <a href="https://belgianmobileid.github.io/doc/JOSE/" target="blank">this page</a> for more on signing and encrypting tokens.
 </aside>

 <aside class="notice">Whatever the tool you are choosing to create your key pairs, don't forget to send your JWK Set URI by email to <a href = "mailto: onboarding@itsme.be">onboarding@itsme.be</a> and itsme® will make sure to complete the configuration for you in no time!